 After almost 2000 years of tranquillity, disturbed only by occasional tomb looting, Sakkara has come to life once again as teams of archaeologists go about their ever productive excavations, and multitudes of tourists follow eagerly in their footsteps.

 This architectural wonder was accomplished by Imhotep, a high official and architect under Djoser.
-The Third Dynasty was a period of hesitant experimentation in monumental stone building.
-The elegance of white limestone was exploited for the first time in the formation of impractical but very gracious architectural features such as imbedded columns , false doors, imitations of tree-log ceilings, false arches, rounded corners, and the like.
+The Third Dynasty was a period of hesitant experimentation in a monumental stone building.
+The elegance of white limestone was exploited for the first time in the formation of impractical but very gracious architectural features such as embedded columns, false doors, imitations of tree-log ceilings, false arches, rounded corners, and the like.
 On the other hand, the massiveness of stone architecture, emphasized by the use of oversize blocks as can be found in the Giza complex (4th Dynasty), is absent from Djoser's monument.

 Sakkara Interior Design